-This 2021 report describes the status of ongoing lawsuits the Office of the Attorney General brought or joined with other states under the Maryland Defense Act (MDA), a statute enacted in 2017 that authorizes the Attorney General to protect the State and its residents against harmful actions by the federal government.
-These lawsuits span a full spectrum of environmental, health, economic, public safety, civil rights, and other policy arenas in which the Trump Administration attempted to discriminate against and inflict harm upon Marylanders in violation of a myriad of constitutional and statutory protections.
+This report describes the status of ongoing lawsuits the Office of the Attorney General has brought or joined with other states under the Maryland Defense Act (MDA), a statute enacted in 2017 that authorizes the Attorney General to protect the State and its residents against harmful actions by the federal government.1 The vast majority of these suits were brought during the Trump Administration and span a full spectrum of environmental, health, economic, public safety, civil rights, and other policy arenas in which the Trump Administration attempted to discriminate against and inflict harm upon Marylanders.
+Many of the cases have been held in abeyance or dismissed as the Biden Administration has reviewed, rescinded, or made improvements to the underlying federal rulemaking or other actions that gave rise to the harms the lawsuits sought to address.
+In other instances, Maryland has joined other states in intervening on behalf of the Biden Administration to fend off challenges to its efforts to improve the environmental, public safety, civil rights, and economic protections rolled back during the Trump Administration.